-Semester - 2.5 Credits
+Semester - 2.5 Credits Offered in Grades: 9, 10, 11, 12

 Students today face an increasing number of financial choices as a result of the global economy in which we live.
 This course focuses on the financial-life aspects of the student's roles as citizens, family members, consumers, and active daily participants in the business world.
 This course is designed to assist students in recognizing their financial responsibilities today and those they will encounter in the future.
 Topics will include budgeting, banking, consumer credit, stocks, bonds, mutual funds, and money management strategies.
 Financial simulations and investment challenges are examples of activities designed for this course.
 This class fulfills the Financial Literacy requirement for high school graduation.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.